Happiness-Enterprises/stripey/README.md

-# Common Utility Methods
+# Stripey

-This is a collection of utility methods and classes that are helpful across an array of Python projects.
+This is a collection of utility methods and classes that are helpful in working with [Stripe](https://stripe.com/).

 # Setup